Eddy119/Ancient-Greek-Geometry-Logger/README.md

 I should ask the creator, Nico Disseldorp, for guidance, permission, and suggestions...

 Todo: Ah, I also need to add toggle for the logger like the sidebar...
+Update: done.

 ## How to install for now: